 - Marks-Hirschfeld Museum of Medical History Fund: To support the Marks-Hirschfeld Museum of Medical History

-Based at the Mayne Graduate School of Medicine, Herston, the mission of this Special Interest Group is to foster mutually beneficial relations amongst graduates, students, staff and friends of the UQ School of Medicine (and raises funds to support students’ initiative, recognition of achievement, and the E. S. Meyers Theatre refurbishment).
-Membership is open to all medical graduates of The University of Queensland.
+Based at the Mayne Graduate School of Medicine, Herston, the Group was established to foster mutually beneficial relations amongst graduates, students, staff and friends of the UQ School of Medicine (and raised funds to support students’ initiative, recognition of achievement, and the E. S. Meyers Theatre refurbishment).
+Membership was open to all medical graduates of The University of Queensland.
 Please contact the Alumni Friends Office for more information.

 Over the years, activities supported by the Medical Alumni group have included:

 - Medical Alumnus of the Year Award.
 Recipients have included Professor John Kerr (2001), Sir Llew Edwards AC (2002), Dr Tony Paul (2003), Professor Stuart (2004), and Professor Harvey Whiteford (2005);

 - Medical Student Award (sponsored by the Berkley Group, Financial Consultants): This was first presented in 2004 to Dr Joel Dulhunty;

 - Royal Brisbane Women’s Hospital Health Care Symposium: Medical Alumni have been regular sponsors of the the keynote speaker at this biennial event.